Donald Trump Descending Into 'Madness,' 'Raging,' 'Volatile' Say Friends And Aides In Interviews With WaPo

-Just three days after a previously suppressed Newsweek story revealed that Donald Trump’s medical records showed he took a drug for eight years known to cause “delusions, paranoia, and hyperactivity,” a new Washington Post report based on interviews with 22 Trump friends, aides and allies paint a picture from inside the White House of an “increasingly isolated” Trump descending into what one friend called “pure madness.”
+Just three days after a previously suppressed Newsweek story revealed that Donald Trump’s medical records showed he took a drug for eight years known to cause “delusions, paranoia, and hyperactivity,” a new Washington Post report based on interviews with 22 Trump friends, aides, and allies paint a picture from inside the White House of an “increasingly isolated” Trump descending into what one friend called “pure madness.”

 Another interviewee, Peter Wehner — who served in the George W. Bush and George H.W.
-Bush administrations as well as the Ronald Reagan administration — told The Post that Trump’s personality is “at its core is chaotic, volatile and transgressive,” creating a situation that is likely to “end poorly.”
+Bush administrations as well as the Ronald Reagan administration — told the Post that Trump’s personality is “at its core is chaotic, volatile and transgressive,” creating a situation that is likely to “end poorly.”

-The report also comes shortly after Trump announced that the United States would be imposing tariffs on steel and aluminum imports, risking a costly trade war with dozens of U.S. trading partners including China, the European Union and Australia — a decision Trump reportedly made without consulting congress or his economic advisers, but simply because he was in a bad mood.
+The report also comes shortly after Trump announced that the United States would be imposing tariffs on steel and aluminum imports, risking a costly trade war with dozens of U.S. trading partners including China, the European Union, and Australia — a decision Trump reportedly made without consulting Congress or his economic advisers, but simply because he was in a bad mood.

 According to a report by NBC News, aides described Trump as coming “unglued” after damaging congressional testimony in the Russia scandal investigation by his longtime trusted confidant Hope Hicks.
 He then reportedly took the unilateral decision to impose the potentially disastrous tariffs out of anger in the spur of the moment.